rmwu/diffdock-protein/README.md

 Currently the model only works for >1 GPU :') But trust me it'll take much too long if you try with only 1.

 DIPS and DB5 work.
-SabDab has not been updated for a long time.
+SabDab has not been updated for a long time but it's an interesting dataset that can also incorporate the receptor flexibility aspects, to-be-developed.

 ## Data